AbhiIkhar/Javascript_Course/Reading_Material/readME.md

 ---> When we reassign the const variable then it throws "TypeError".

+SyntaxError: Raised during parsing due to incorrect syntax.
+ReferenceError: Raised when trying to access a variable that doesn't exist or is out of scope.
+TypeError: Raised when an operation is performed on a value of an inappropriate type.

 whenever u can use const >> let >> var.

 Notes :